syncfusion-content/ej2-angular-docs/ej2-angular/color-picker/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Color picker component | Syncfusion
+title: Getting Started with Angular Color Picker Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Color picker component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential Angular Color Picker component, it's elements and more.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Color picker component
+# Getting Started with Angular Color Picker Component

 This section explains how to create a default ColorPicker and demonstrate the basic usage of the ColorPicker module.